Call or Text Today! 734-846-8358

 5. Work with an Experienced Realtor

-Partnering with a knowledgeable Realtor like Leslie Martin, who understands the metro Detroit real estate market and tenant laws, can make the process significantly easier.
-She can help you price the home competitively, market it effectively, and navigate any tenant-related concerns.
+Partnering with a knowledgeable Realtor® who understands the Metro Detroit real estate market and tenant laws can make the process significantly easier.
+I can help you price the home competitively, market it effectively, and navigate any tenant-related concerns.

 Final Thoughts

-Selling a rental property with tenants in the metro Detroit area requires careful planning and consideration of legal obligations.
-By following these steps and working with an experienced Realtor, you can ensure a smooth transaction that benefits both you and your tenants.
+Selling a rental property with tenants in the Metro Detroit area requires careful planning and consideration of your legal obligations.
+By following these steps, respecting your tenants’ rights, and working with an experienced Realtor, you can ensure a smooth transaction that benefits both you and your tenants.

-If you’re considering selling your rental property, contact Leslie Martin today to discuss your options and create a strategy tailored to your situation.
+If you are considering selling your rental property, reach out to me today to discuss your options and create a strategy tailored to your situation.